 I got a call yesterday from a client who is dealing with a debt collector.
-She was surprised when I told her that paying a debt collection company would hurt her credit.
+She was surprised when I told her that paying a debt collection company will hurt her credit.
 You see, using a debt settlement company is worse in many ways than filing bankruptcy.
 The Fair Debt Collection Practices Act (FDCPA) is in place to protect consumers from abusive debt practices.
-The aforementioned client was paying the debt collector because it was “the honest thing to do.”
+This client was paying the debt collector because it was “the honest thing to do.”
 But, what she didn’t know is that after a debt is sent to a collection company, she only hurts herself by paying the bill.
 This article teaches you how to handle a debt collector.

 The FDCPA and How to Handle a Debt Collector

 ⎆ First • Paying a collection only costs you more money.

 Pay a $1,000 debt, and $1,000 is gone.
 I know it sounds obvious but let’s think about it.
 If you simply invest $2,000 dollars when you are 16 years old and another $2,000 when you are 17 years old into a money market at 16%, you will have over $1 million with which to retire at age 65.
 That’s a much better use for your $1,000.